monk-io/docs/docs/guides/k8s-migrate.md

 ```

-We can see `database system is ready to accept connections` message which means everything is fine, and our database is running properly.
+We can see `database system is ready to accept connections` message which means our database is running properly.

 ##### yelb-redis logs